What is Periodontal Disease?

 - Helping the gums adhere to the tooth root again to keep bacteria and food debris out

 Scaling is done by scraping off the buildup of hard tartar below the gums.
 Root planing involves removing a very small portion of the hard outer coating of the tooth root to make the surface smooth.
-These procedures are usually done with a numbing agent or a local anesthetic to keep discomfort to a minimum.
-An antibiotic medication may be introduced into the infected pockets.
+Typically, these procedures are done with a numbing agent or a local anesthetic to keep discomfort to a minimum.
+An antibiotic medication may then be introduced into the infected pockets.

 Surgical Periodontal Disease Treatment